Living with Wildlife Seminar Series

 UW-Stevens Point offers a course called “Living with Wildlife,” designed for students across the UW-Stevens Point campus who want to learn more about wildlife.
 The course introduces students to wildlife appreciation, human uses, human impacts, and co-existing with wildlife.

-The Wisconsin Center for Wildlife hosted the Living With Wildlife Seminar Series through this course.
-Seminars held fall 2020, spring and fall of 2021 are available to watch below!
+The Wisconsin Center for Wildlife hosted the Living With Wildlife Seminar Series through this course in 2020 and 2021.
+These seminars are available to watch below!

 Spring